-God in the flesh?
+God became flesh?
 How is it possible?
-Seriously… how is it possible?
+What does it mean?
+What did it take?

 by Steven Gledhill for FREEdom from MEdom Project